 - ** MySQL is not supported for Bitbucket Data Center

 Typically, Atlassian can’t provide much insight into hardware sizing and pricing, since so many variables in a product instance impact pricing.
 With IaaS, however, a few of those variables can be controlled.
 For a holistic understanding of any potential investment, it’s important that hardware costs are factored alongside the software license costs.

 What other additional considerations should you make as you continue to weigh out the option of a public cloud for your Atlassian products?
-Two to consider are autoscaling and identity management.
+You might want to include your identity management requirements.

 Identity management in an IaaS environment